tinacms/tina.io/content/blog/2020-03-30-release-notes.md

 date: '2020-03-30T10:32:43-03:00'
 author: Nolan Phillips
 ---
 Another week gone and another week closer to Open Authoring for everyone!
 Refactoring on tinacms.org is going well and a good API is becoming visible.
-To keep in touch with where Tina is headed in the near term take a look at our two ongoing GitHub projects:!!!
+To keep in touch with where Tina is headed in the near term take a look at our two ongoing GitHub projects:!!gregre!

 * [Open Authoring with GitHub + Next.js](https://github.com/orgs/tinacms/projects/1 "Open Authoring with GitHub + Next.js")
 * [Markdown Wysiwym](https://github.com/tinacms/tinacms/projects/5 "Markdown Wysiwym")